Elisha Gray: Telephone

-Further inventions
+Further inventions and death

 In 1887, Gray invented the telautograph, a device that could remotely transmit handwriting through telegraph systems.
 Gray was granted several patents for these pioneer fax machines, and the Gray National Telautograph Company was chartered in 1888 and continued in business as The Telautograph Corporation for many years; after a series of mergers it was finally absorbed by Xerox in the 1990s.
 Gray's telautograph machines were used by banks for signing documents at a distance and by the military for sending written commands during gun tests when the deafening noise from the guns made spoken orders on the telephone impractical.
 The machines were also used at train stations for schedule changes.

 Gray displayed his telautograph invention in 1893 at the 1893 Columbian Exposition and sold his share in the telautograph shortly after that.
 Gray was also chairman of the International Congress of Electricians at the World's Columbian Exposition of 1893.

 Gray conceived of a primitive closed-circuit television system that he called the "telephone".
 Pictures would be focused on an array of selenium cells and signals from the selenium cells would be transmitted to a distant station on separate wires.
 At the receiving end, each wire would open or close a shutter to recreate the image.

 In 1899, Gray moved to Boston where he continued inventing.
 One of his projects was to develop an underwater signaling device to transmit messages to ships.
 One such signaling device was tested on December 31, 1900.
-Three weeks later, on January 21, 1901, Gray died from a heart attack in Newtonville, Massachusetts.
+Three weeks later, on January 21, 1901, Gray died from a heart attack, originally diagnosed as neuralgia of the heart, in Newtonville, Massachusetts.

 Some modern authors incorrectly credit Elisha Gray as the namesake of the Gray code, which is actually named after 20th century physicist and electrical researcher Frank Gray.